-Construction on the Chinook Power Station site began in January 2017 with work scheduled for completion in October 2019.
+Construction on the Chinook Power Station site began in January 2017 with work scheduled for completion by the end of 2019.
 See how the project is progressing below.

 - January 2019 – Construction is nearly complete and start-up activities are underway.
 The first phase of the Gas Turbine Generator lube oil flushing has been completed.